silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 Hodor), but what's the point of his time travels?
 So far, the only outcome has been background knowledge; we know who Jon Snow really is, we know how the Night King came into existence, and we know, why Hodor behaved the way he did.

+I will conclude this with another hint from the final episode of the seventh season.
+After the NK breached the wall with undead Viserion, the army of White Walkers and wights was seen marching south from a bird's eye perspective:

+{% include gfx/block_image.html image="got/7x7-finale-walkers-formation.jpg" title="The final image
+of S07E07" borderclass="borderless" %}

+Now, if you carefully look at the formation of the undead army, does it look familiar, or what?
+If you do not recognize it, here is a hint: Google *stark sigil* :)

 [^legend]: In the legend, the Azor Ahai had to sacrifice his wife for creating a powerful weapon